Free AI Visibility + Awareness score

 The flywheel effect

 These three strategies compound.
 A Reddit thread linking to your FAQ page.
 A Quora answer linking to your Reddit thread.
 An FAQ page referencing an industry publication.
-Each piece of content becomes a data point in the AI’s learned association between your practice and the topic you serve.
+Each piece of content adds to the AI’s learned association between your practice and the topic you serve.

-The practices that show up cited in ChatGPT are rarely the ones with the best-designed websites.
-They are the ones whose name appears in multiple independent places across the web — Reddit, Quora, FAQ answers on their own site — corroborating what the business says about itself.
+The practices cited in ChatGPT are rarely the ones with the best-designed websites.
+They’re the ones whose name appears in multiple independent places across the web: Reddit, Quora, FAQ answers on their own site.
+Each source corroborates what the business says about itself.

 Putting it all together

-This strategy is not complicated, but it requires consistent effort.
+This strategy is not complicated, but it takes consistent effort.
 Start by auditing where you currently appear.
-Spend 30 minutes per month answering real questions on Reddit and Quora in your area of expertise.
-Publish a focused FAQ page on your site with the questions your clients actually ask.
-And make sure your profile on each platform clearly names your practice so AI models can build the entity association.
+Spend 30 minutes a month answering real questions on Reddit and Quora.
+Publish a focused FAQ page with the questions your clients actually ask, and make sure your profile on each platform names your practice clearly so AI models can connect the dots.

-Every additional answer you write is a data point reinforcing the pattern AI uses when deciding who to recommend.
-In a market where a single AI citation can drive a high-value client through your door, that advantage compounds quickly.
+Every answer you write adds a data point to the pattern AI uses when deciding who to recommend.
+In a market where one citation can bring a high-value client through your door, that compounds fast.

 Frequently Asked Questions